 scope corresponding to that expression is executed, and control

-then passes to the first statement following the CONDITIONAL
+then passes to the first statement following the CONDITIONAL.
+If

 all expressions are false, no scope is executed.
 (See, however,